sameersbn/docker-redmine/README.md

 ## End of Recurring Tasks Configuration
 ```

-Now whenever the image is started the above init script will be executed and the required cron job will be installed.
+Now whenever the image is started the `post-install.sh` script will be executed and the required cron job will be installed.

 Previously this image packaged a couple of plugins by default.
 Existing users would notice that those plugins are no longer available.
 If you want them back, follow these instructions: